tarzandong/tzComponents/lib/README.md

+https://github.com/tarzandong/tzComponents.git

 # Drag and Drop in list component
-https://github.com/tarzandong/tzComponents.git
 ## How to use
 ```
 /// main.ts
 import { createApp } from 'vue'
 import App from './App.vue'
-//import dndlist from 'dndlist'
+//import dndComponents from 'dndlist' //global import, not recommended
 import 'dndlist/style.css'

 const app = createApp(App)
-//app.use(dndlist)
+//app.use(dndComponents)
 ...
 ```